Policy and Procedure Name:

 viii.
 PTD and Pre-PTD claims;

 ix.
-VSSR (where BWC
+VSSR (where BWC is settling);

-settlements (including DWRF only settlements);
+DWRF only settlements);

-only settlements;
+Medical only settlements;

-with issues that cannot be resolved by the LSS CSS;
+Settlements with issues that cannot be resolved

-settlement where a guardian or an individual with POA is signing on behalf of
+individual with POA is signing on behalf of the claimant; and

-other settlements with unusual circumstances.
+Any other settlements with unusual

-Management Supervisors may also staff any of the above with a BWC settlement
+staff any of the above with a BWC settlement attorney.

 4.